-3.9 Over the last eight years the Council has shown a strong and consistent rate of planning approvals.
+- 3.12 Since the start of the Plan period the Council has shown a strong and consistent rate of planning approvals.
 This has been supported by the preparation and adoption of LPP1 which has given landowners/ developers of strategic allocations the certainty and confidence to bring sites forward.
-In response, the number of completions has been steadily increasing.
+In response, the number of completions has been steadily increasing. - 3.13 As can be seen from the below graph, the number of dwellings approved in any one year generally exceeds the number of dwellings needed to meet the annualised housing requirement.
+The significant increase in approvals in 2015/16 is largely due to a single strategic site (416 dwellings) receiving planning permission.

-Figure 3: Number of net completions and planning approvals in the district
+Figure 4: Number of net completions and planning approvals in the whole district